Petrobras management quits, race on to find replacements

 ($1 = 2.73 Brazilian reais)

-Additional reporting by Jeferson Ribeiro, Anthony Boadle, Asher Levine, Guillermo Parra-Bernal, Marta Nogueira, Rodrigo Viga Gaier and Brad Haynes; Editing by Todd Benson, W Simon, Jonathan Oatis and Andrew Hay
+Additional reporting by Jeferson Ribeiro, Anthony Boadle, Asher Levine, Guillermo Parra-Bernal, Marta Nogueira and Rodrigo Viga Gaier; Editing by Todd Benson, W Simon and Jonathan Oatis